gamemanual0/gm0/source/docs/appendix/glossary.rst

             :width: 200

     DarkSoul
+        The DarkSoul :term:`chain breaker`,
-        The DarkSoul chain breaker, designed for motorsport application such as BMX, is compatible with the FTC standard #25 metal chain.
+        designed for motorsport application such as BMX, is compatible with the FTC standard #25 metal :term:`chain`.
-        Analogs of this include the REV #25 chainbreaker and the VexPro #25 chain breaker.
+        Analogs of this include the REV #25 chain breaker and the VexPro #25 chain breaker.
-        REV and VexPro claim that they have made FIRST specific improvements to this chainbreaker.
+        REV and VexPro claim that they have made FIRST specific improvements to this chain breaker.
         **It is highly recommended that teams purchase this chain breaker if they are planning to use chain**.